 There are relatively few adjustments that can be made to the burner; however, a check should be made to assure that all components are properly located, and that all holding screws are properly tightened.
+Figures 6-17 and 6-18 show various views or portions of the burner.

 The diffuser location on gas fired boilers is quite important.
 There should be 1/4" distance between the edges of the diffuser fins and gas outlet tubes (spuds)(see Figure 6-16).
 The setting of an oil fired burner is less exacting and the diffuser should be located with the skirt approximately 1-1/8" from the end of the burner tube.

 When the proper diffuser location is ascertained, the setting of the nozzle in relation to the diffuser should be checked.
 This generally is set at time of manufacture and seldom needs altering.
 It is most important that oil spray does not impinge upon the diffuser.
 The distance that the nozzle is behind the diffuser has some latitude, and individual installations may require a slight deviation.
-Refer to Figure 6-15 for initial setup dimensions.
+The spacing indicated is 2".